longjielin40/Company-Website-Disclosure/README.md

 In this command, the field **url** should point to the corporate website.
 To collect the data on a sample of firms, there are several possibilities, among which:
 - the GNU **wget** program which is available as a command line in MacOS, Linux, or Microsoft Windows (PowerShell).
 The general syntax is **wget api_call**.
 The command also accepts a list of files as an argument, which allows for batch downloading.
 See the wget documentation for more details;
 - the **copy** command in STATA, which allows to copy an URL to a file.
 The syntax is **copy api_call *outputfile***;
-- a download manager which allows for batch downloading (*Free Download Manager* for instance is a good open-source option).

 The resulting file is a JSON file (**[example_wayback.json](construct_measure/example_wayback.json)**).
 Because Stata does not read native JSON files, it is necessary to translate them into CSV files.
 This can be done using the **[json_to_csv.py](construct_measure/json_to_csv.py)** parser.